spiceai/quickstarts/spiceai/README.md

 Using app your_user/your_app
 ```

-This will create a `.env` file in the `spiceai-demo` directory with the following content:
+A `.env` file is created in the `spiceai-demo` directory with the following content:

 ```bash
 SPICE_SPICEAI_API_KEY=<api_key>